SamsungInternet/homepage-archive/events/mwp-ams.md

     </div>
     <div class="event-well-item">
         <h2>Get your ticket</h2>
-        <p>Ticket fee is 5€, which will be donated to a charity for teqching children coding skills.
+        <p>Ticket fee is 5€, which will be donated to a charity for teaching children coding skills.
 Get your tickets <a href="https://webconferences.paydro.com/pwa-meet-up">here</a>!</p>
     </div>
     <div class="event-well-item">
         <h2>Code of Conduct</h2>